| Metric | Current Period | Prior Year Same Period | YoY |

 |---|---|---|---|

-This report is an earnings analysis document automatically generated by AI based on XBRL financial statement data.
-It does not constitute a recommendation to invest in specific securities.
-Industry benchmarks are reference information aggregated by the Company based on public financial statement data.
-Investment decisions are your responsibility; please consult a professional advisor as needed before making investment decisions.
+This report is an AI-generated financial analysis document created by analyzing XBRL financial statement data.
+It does not constitute a recommendation to invest in any particular security.
+Industry benchmarks are reference information compiled by the company based on publicly available financial statements.
+Investment decisions should be made at your own responsibility and, where necessary, after consulting a professional advisor.